Mindinventory/bubble_slider/README.md

 This is also callback.
 Through user can get the current value of slider as well as user can track the slider is deactivate at the moment.

 ## Optional parameters

+##### min:
+This is for the minimum value of slider.
+If min is null then the default value 0.0 is used.

+##### max:
+This is for maximum value of slider.
+If max is null then the default value 100.0 is used.

 ##### Color:
 This is for user can set the color for slider and bubbles.